codedokode/pasta-link-checker/README.md

 - state.json file grows quickly because of HTML files cache.
 The cache needs refactoring.
 - script uses a lot of memory because of in-memory unlimited HTML cache
 - the cacert bundle needs update mechanism.
-Maybe we should install it via composer
+We should replace it with https://github.com/composer/ca-bundle
-- the scripts considers all non-html pages to be invalid
+- the scripts considers all non-html pages to be invalid (PDF, images)
 - script cannot check for parked domains